 To do that, scroll down the Hootsuite pricing page a little and go to the “side-by-side feature comparison”.

-Let’s start with support.
-We know, it’s not a “feature” per se, but with many social media teams working around the clock (all with varying levels of social media confidence), customers have come to expect fast and efficient customer support provided by helpful support agents.
+We know, customer support is not a “feature.”
+But with social media teams working around the clock (all with varying levels of social media confidence), customers have come to expect fast and efficient customer support provided by helpful support agents.

 Maybe that’s why Hootsuite support is rated so low compared to Agorapulse on G2:

-If you’re an agency, or if you’re managing an active and strategic social media presence, most of the following features will be needed, and don’t come with any of the Hootsuite entry-level plans.
+If you’re an agency, or if you’re managing an active and strategic social media presence, you need the following features.
+Yet they don’t come with any of the Hootsuite entry-level plans.

 - Team reports to measure the activity of your team (response rate, number of replies sent)